 - We offer a range of projects that might involve working under the day-to-day supervision of a graduate student or post-doc, or that are supervised directly by Dr Clark.
 We typically expect a time commitment of 5-10 hours per week, and the research assistant should expect weekly or biweekly individual supervisions to check in on progress.

-- Most students joining the lab will have completed their second year, and taken courses including introductory psychology (Psyc 101 & 102) and research methods (e.g. Psyc 217 or 218).
+- Most students joining the lab will have completed their second year, and taken courses including introductory psychology (Psyc 101 & 102) and research methods (Psyc 217 & 218 or equivalent).
 If you have taken (or are currently enrolled in) Dr Clark’s Psyc 335 class, do mention this in your contact message because this course provides an excellent foundation for a research placement.

 - Many projects will involve recruiting, screening, and testing of human participants, and some studies involve community participants.
 Strong interpersonal skills, and being punctual and reliable, are key requirements — but do not necessarily require prior research experience.
 We are mindful of the ‘Catch 22’ of obtaining a first placement for research experience; if you do not have prior research experience, there are plenty of other real-world skills that can be useful (e.g. coding or graphic design, or any jobs outside of your studies that involve ‘customer-facing’ roles).
 We also offer some projects involving data science, coding, or literature-based projects.